Why Execution Breaks Down Before Projects Even Start

 The Two-Step Fix: Capacity Planning and Scheduling

-Capacity planning is about ensuring your portfolio is deliverable with the resources you actually have, not the resources you hope will magically appear.
+Capacity planning is about ensuring your portfolio is deliverable with the resources you actually have, not the resources you hope will appear.

 2. Scheduling: Don’t Start Everything at Once